 Australians with permanent disabilities over 7 or under 65 years of age can access the NDIS SIL to get the proper and necessary support that they need to live an ordinary life.

 The Advance Care Agency strives to go beyond these expectations.
 People with disabilities can ask questions about their NDIS plans, receive assistance with managing them, and find service providers to provide the support they need in a safe environment.

-Does the NDIS cover support for independent Living?
+Does the NDIS cover support for Independent Living?

 Funding for the NDIS is available to people who are suffering from intellectual, physical, sensory, cognitive, or psychological disabilities.

-The interested NDIS participants must meet the NDIS’s eligibility requirements to qualify for the fund.
+Interested NDIS participants must meet the NDIS’s eligibility requirements to qualify for the fund.